livecycle/preevy/site/docs/intro/under-the-hood.md

 ## Profile configuration

 You can use a Preevy profile to store and share configuration and state between different machines.
-It's recommended to use profiles to share environments between different CI jobs, or different developers.
+Use profiles to share environments between different CI jobs, or different developers.
 Using a shared profile ensures consistent configuration, and stable URLs between different CI runs.

 To make it easy to share, a Preevy profile can be stored on (AWS S3)[https://aws.amazon.com/s3/].
 If you can't use S3, you can store the profile on the local filesystem and copy it manually.